stacks-network/docs/_org/explore.md

    This detail page gives you some useful information.
 You can see that this block is related to name operations.
 It is, in fact, the very block on the blockchain when this identifier was created.
 The **Timestamp** will tell you the exact date.

-A blockchain gives you both privacy about your data and trust among the people in the space.
+Try searching for your own identity, or see [this document]({{ site.baseurl }}/browser/ids-introduction.html) to create your own identity.
 The identity `moxiegirl` looks a bit shady now but you may comeback and find the she has verified her identity.
 Try looking at the identity of our Blockstack founder, `muneeb.id`.
 You can see, he is a trusted and well known person.
-Try searching for your own identity, or see [this document]({{ site.baseurl }}/browser/ids-introduction.html) to create your own identity.
+How does your identity compare?

+## For Stacks token holders

-In the section [For current investors](investors.html) you can find out how to use the explorer to search for details about a Stacks token evaluation.
+In the section [For current investors](tokenholders.html) current token holders can find out how to use the explorer to search for details about a Stacks token allocation.